Peculiarjoseph/Airline-Bookings/README.md

 # Airline-Bookings
-This project contains the complete analysis of flight bookings for an Airline.
+This project contains the complete analysis of flight bookings for an Airline service.